Eby says he'll focus on NDP's record in B.C., but can't resist more digs at Rustad

 Leaders from B.C.'s three main political parties met onstage Tuesday for their first and only televised debate, going toe-to-toe over issues including health care, housing and the toxic drug crisis.

 Rustad was nowhere to be seen on the campaign trail after the debate on Wednesday, while B.C.
-Green leader Sonia Furstenau was scheduled to make a public safety announcement and hold a rally in Vancouver.
+Green leader Sonia Furstenau went to an Irish Pub in Vancouver to make a public safety message.

 Eby was in Richmond, where he and Richmond-Steveston NDP candidate Kelly Greene met with six supporters from multi-generational families who, seated around a dining room table, described how the NDP's plans would help them.